JDsnyke/PS4-Cheat-List/README.md

 * How to find Game offsets for PS4 : [HERE](https://www.youtube.com/watch?v=GFOSc-bVbyg)

+## How to use the Cheats

+* Currently the easiest way to use cheats are to use the [cht](/cht/) files on [PS4Cheater](https://www.psxhax.com/threads/ps4cheater-ps4-cheater-homebrew-app-to-find-game-cheat-codes.4529/)

+* The codes in the [list](#list) below are the corresponding addresses you should keep an eye out for on PS4Cheater

+* Always ignore the ````0```` in front and focus on the value that comes after

+* The end goal should be to use these values / codes in order to generate user friendly cht files!

 ## Contributions

 I will update at my pace.
 What I have here is mostly incomplete and untested.